-Originating from the 1950s, Yahtzee is one of the most well-known dice games of all time.
+Originating in the 1950s, Yahtzee is one of the most well-known dice games of all time.
 It doesn’t just get a pass thanks to its fame, however, Yahtzee has truly earned its place on this list, thanks to addictive gameplay that strikes the perfect balance between luck and skill.

 In case you’re not familiar with Yahtzee, it’s all about rolling and re-rolling a set of five dice to try and meet the requirements of certain categories (many inspired by poker, for example, three-of-a-kind) and score the most points.

 One great thing about Yahtzee is how easy it is to get a game going.
 Yahtzee is enjoyed by all kinds of players, young or old, and easily rivals the best family board games.
 It can be played as a solo game, or with as many friends as you can find.
-Plus, it’s so well-known that you’re unlikely to get any complaints from the usual, non-boardgaming sort.
+Plus, it’s so well-known that you’re unlikely to get any complaints from the usual, non-board-gaming sort.

 Farkle is a bit like a simplified version of Yahtzee, where again you’re rolling dice to hit poker combinations.
 However, whereas Yahtzee is all about deciding which dice to hang onto to improve your overall ‘hand’, Farkle removes this element of strategy.
-Instead it’s a game that’s all about greed and knowing when to push your luck.
+Instead, it’s a game that’s all about greed and knowing when to push your luck.

 The Chocolate Game

-The Chocolate Game is a great family game as it works well both with kids and overly competitive adults.
+The Chocolate Game is a great family board game as it works well both with kids and overly competitive adults.
 To play, you’ll need a hat, scarf, and gloves; a knife and fork; and a large bar of chocolate.
-Players take it in turns to roll the dice until someone scores a six.
+Players take turns rolling the dice until someone scores a six.

 You might think it’s a stretch to call this a dice game, but it absolutely qualifies, as there is true magic to be found here.
 You’ll never watch a roll as intently as you will in The Chocolate Game, or cry out in such anguish when the die slides under the fridge.

 The camaraderie builds among you as you all glower at the smug chocolate-eater, until you finally hit a six, at which point you whisk the hat off their head, snatch the gloves, and suddenly you are public enemy number one for the next three minutes (or 15 seconds, depending on your luck).
 Try it, trust us!

-A fast-paced dice rolling game that requires quick decision making.
+A fast-paced dice-rolling game that requires quick decision-making.
 Qwixx is a little like Bingo – only there’s as much strategy involved as luck.
 You’re using dice rolls to cross off numbers from your board in sequence and score points.
 You can choose to skip numbers whenever you want to, but you can’t go back and fill in the gaps later.

 A great family game, Qwixx has no downtime, as you must act on each player’s turn.
-There’s lots of fun risk taking, and the game is a doddle to teach.
+There’s lots of fun risk-taking, and the game is a doddle to teach.